 Caffeine comes in many different forms.
-Of course there’s coffee at the top of the list, black tea, green tea, white tea, mate (sometimes called matiene), chocolate/cacao, soda pop, kombucha, energy drinks, certain medications and any food or beverage that contains these substances.
-No matter the form, caffeine’s side effects can come into play, especially for those that metabolize caffeine at slower rates, making them more sensitive to even small amounts.
-Although coffee is typically considered the main caffeine source; consuming too much tea, chocolate or any other caffeinated food or beverage, may increase imbalance in the system just the same.
+There’s coffee at the top of the list, black tea, green tea, white tea, mate (sometimes called matiene), chocolate/cacao, soda pop, kombucha, energy drinks, certain medications and any food or beverage that contains these substances.
+No matter the form, caffeine’s side effects can come into play, especially for those that metabolize caffeine at a slower rate, making them more sensitive to even small amounts.
+Although coffee is typically considered the main caffeine source, consuming too much tea, chocolate or any other caffeinated food or beverage, may increase imbalance in the system just the same.

 Researching this subject on the “good and bad” of caffeine, made me a bit dizzy.
 One source is telling me that caffeine is good for headaches, while another states that it is the cause.
 One source states that it boosts the memory and another states it depletes it.
 One article says that caffeine will prevent stroke and another claims it causes them.
 With so many conflicting “facts” on caffeine and its side effects, we really need to take a step back and see how our own bodies react to the caffeine, and if it is serving us in our health and our daily life.

-Although the negative effects of caffeine seem to unquestionably outweigh the positive, in the end it still comes down to several factors including the individual as a whole (prakrtti), the current state of imbalance (vikrtti), the amount caffeine being consumed, the form of the caffeine (white tea compared to a sugary energy drink) and how it is being consumed (i.e. time of day, empty stomach, etc).
+Although the negative effects of caffeine seem to outweigh the positive, in the end it still comes down to several factors including the individual as a whole (prakrtti), their current state of imbalance (vikrtti), the amount caffeine being consumed, the form of the caffeine (e.g. white tea compared to a sugary energy drink) and how it is being consumed (i.e. time of day, empty stomach, etc).
 So as with all things in Ayurveda, it is best to look at the entire picture before we can really discover the effects of the situation.

 An Ayurvedic Perspective

-Ayurveda clearly states that caffeine is tri-doshically disruptive; meaning it will increase Vata, Pitta and Kapha; meaning it is indeed harmful for every-body.
+Ayurveda clearly states that caffeine is tri-doshically disruptive, meaning it will increase Vata, Pitta and Kapha; meaning it is indeed harmful for every-body.
 I do have to agree with this concept, however, in my personal experience it seems to be a relative notion.
-For example, if a person of a Vata nature, is hypersensitive and experiencing anxiety, restless mind and restless sleep; yes I will ween them off of caffeine as quick as can be.
+For example, if a client of a Vata nature comes to see me with symptoms of hypersensitivity, anxiety, restless mind and restless sleep; I will likely ween them off of caffeine as quick as can be.
 If another individual comes to me with hyperacidity, inflammatory arthritis and hypertension, once again I will immediately put them on a gentle caffeine detox program.
-But, if an individual comes to me with unrelated conditions and is only drinking 1-2 cups daily before noon, this is not the first issue to address (although eventually it may come into the healthcare plan after dealing with the main concerns).
+But if an individual comes to me with unrelated conditions and is only drinking 1-2 cups daily before noon, this is not the first issue to address (although eventually it may come into the healthcare plan after dealing with other main concerns).

 Negative Effects of Caffeine on Vata Dosha